sohinimallick16/Amphorae-Rim-Morphometry-R-Analysis/README.md

-# Statistical Study of Dressel 20 Amphorae Rim Morphometry from Baetica Province (Roman Empire)
+# Statistical Study of Dressel 20 Amphorae Rim Morphometry from the Baetica Province
 Archaeological statistical analysis of Dressel 20 amphorae rim morphometry from the Baetica province of the Roman Empire using R.

 ## Overview